taliacotton/eldo/_projects/michael-jones-mckean-the-rainbow.md

 ---
-title: 'Michael Jones McKean: The Rainbow'
+title: 'The Rainbow: Michael Jones McKean'
 position: 14
 layout: project
 short-description: A civic spectacle that is almost never there.